-We consider a network of $L=2$ attention layers and $H=4$ heads per layer, with average pooling readout (analogous results for a deeper network with $L=3$, $H=3$ are also reported Appendix~\ref{sec:class_accuracy}).
-To obtain the given query and key weights required by our theory, we first train the network using gradient descent, with $N=512$, $G=128$, and $P=528k$ (i.e., the entire training set from Omniglot).
-We refer to Appendix~\ref{sec:grad-descent-appendix} for further details of this process.
+We consider a network of $L=2$ attention layers and $H=4$ heads per layer, with average pooling readout, trained on a subset of $P=600$ examples from Omniglot (analogous results for a deeper network with $L=3$, $H=3$ are also reported in Appendix~\ref{sec:class_accuracy}).
+For the fixed query and key weights required by our Bayesian network, we use the query and key weights obtained from training the same network using gradient descent, with $N=512$, $G=128$, and $P=528k$ (i.e., the entire training set from Omniglot).
+We refer to Appendix~\ref{sec:grad-descent-appendix} for further details on this process.

-For the theory, we consider a subset of $P=600$ training examples.
-In this task, we find the temperature $\mathcal{T}$ to be particularly important to prevent overfitting.
-Therefore, all results for the classification accuracy discussed below are presented at the optimal temperature for the given $N$ (see Appendix.~\ref{apdx_optimal_temperature} for the optimal temperature values).

-The plots shown in Figure \ref{fig:one_shot} are analogous to those for the HMC taks (Figure \ref{fig:markov}), and illustrate analogous kernel combination phenomena.
-Figure \ref{fig:one_shot}(b) shows the classification accuracy for varying $N$.
-Again, we observe a performance gap between the renormalized and GP regimes.
-Interestingly, this improvement in performance is preserved also OOD, on fashionMNIST.
-Again, Figure \ref{fig:one_shot}(c) shows that the performance improvement in the renormalized regime can be understood in terms of a better kernel-task alignment: PCs that are well aligned with $Y$ are of higher rank, and have a larger overlap than in the GP limit.
+The plots shown in \Figref{fig:one_shot} are analogous to those for the HMC task (\Figref{fig:markov}), and illustrate analogous kernel combination phenomena. \Figref{fig:one_shot}(b) shows the classification accuracy for varying $N$.
+Again, we observe a performance gap between the finite-width and GP regimes.
+Interestingly, this improvement in performance is preserved also OOD, on FashionMNIST.
+Again, \Figref{fig:one_shot}(d) shows that the performance gap can be understood in terms of an improved kernel-task alignment: PCs that are well aligned with $Y$ are of higher rank, and have a larger overlap than in the GP limit.

-The order parameter (Figure \ref{fig:one_shot}(d), ``theory'' and ``sampled'') for $N=10$ is clearly far from its GP limit, accounting for the improvement in performance observed in the renormalized regime.
+The order parameter (\Figref{fig:one_shot}(c), ``theory'' and ``sampled'') for $N=10$ is clearly far from its GP limit, accounting for the improvement in performance observed in the finite-width regime.
 We observe similar kernel combination phenomena as in the HMC task, with strong off-diagonal elements, and a stronger weighting of certain paths w.r.t. others.
-Interestingly, the block diagonal form of the order parameter allows for a simple interpretation of the interplay between paths, which can be grouped by their first-layer head $h_{1}$: Most of the cross-correlation is occurring between paths within the same group; Moreover, paths in groups $h_{1}=(1,3)$ appear to be consistently more weighted than those in groups $h_{1}=(2,4)$.
+Interestingly, the block diagonal structure of the order parameter allows for a simple interpretation of the interplay between paths: correlations mostly occur between paths sharing the same head $h_{1}$ in the first layer, which also determines which paths are overall enhanced ($h_{1}=1,3$) or suppressed ($h_{1}=2,4$).